SamHjelmfelt/Ember/README.md

-# DockerDoop
+# Amber
-DockerDoop provides a solution for running HDP on Docker.
-It was designed to streamline HDP training, administrative testing, and certain development tasks.
+Amber provides a solution for running Ambari clusters on Docker.
+It was designed to streamline training, testing, and certain development tasks.

-This solution is an intermediate step between the HDP Sandbox and multi-machine HDP installations for **dev/test workloads**.
-With DockerDoop, multi-node HDP clusters can be installed quickly and easily on a single machine with minimal resource requirements.
+With Amber, multi-node **dev/test** clusters can be installed quickly and easily on a single machine with minimal resource requirements.

-8GB RAM and 50GB disk is recommended for the multinode sample configuration.
-6GB or less RAM is viable for smaller clusters.
+8GB RAM and 50GB disk is recommended for the threeNode sample configuration.
+6GB RAM or less is viable for smaller clusters.

-## Updates December 6, 2018
+## Updates December 7, 2018
 1. Updated to support Ambari 2.7.1.0, HDP 3.0.1, HDF 3.3, and HDPSearch 4.0
 2. Added support for Docker on YARN.
-Containers launched by YARN are created as peers to DockerDoop containers
+Containers launched by YARN are created as peers to the Ambari containers
-3. Adding YARN quickstart blueprint that automatically configures Docker support in YARN.
+3. Added YARN quickstart blueprint that automatically configures Docker support in YARN
+4. Refactored scripts

 ## Install Modes
 1. In a local VM